Why Do Lenders Request Bank Statements During Mortgage Process

-This BLOG On Reasons Why Do Lenders Request Bank Statements Was UPDATED On July 31, 2017
+This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED On December 17th, 2018

 Overdrafts In Bank Statements

-Most mortgage lenders do not want to see an overdraft from a mortgage loan borrower for at least 12 months prior to the borrower applying for a mortgage loan.
+Most lenders do not want to see an overdraft from borrowers for at least 12 months prior to the borrower applying for a mortgage loan.

-- Many mortgage loan borrowers ask how will the mortgage lender find out if they only require 60 days of bank statements?
+- Many borrowers ask how will the mortgage lender find out if they only require 60 days of bank statements?

 Why Do Lenders Request Bank Statements: Irregular Deposits